-Groups report bomb blast near military bus in Syria
+Syria: Blast targeting military bus kills 18 soldiers

-BEIRUT (AP) — A bomb exploded near a Syrian military bus Thursday, killing and wounding several soldiers in a suburb of Damascus, according to a pro-government radio station and an opposition war monitor.
+BEIRUT (AP) — A bomb exploded near a Syrian military bus Thursday, killing 18 soldiers and wounding 27 others, Syrian state media reported citing a military source.

-It was not immediately clear how many troops were killed in the blast near the capital city, but the the Britain-based Syrian Observatory for Human Rights said the death toll could be as high as 17.
-Syrian state media did not immediately report the attack.

 Similar attacks over the past years have killed and wounded dozens of soldiers in government-held parts of the war-torn country.
 Last March, militants attacked a military bus near Palmyra in central Syria, killing 13 troops and wounding 18 others.